manishsahani999/rapid-react-redux/README.md

 # rapid-react-redux
-Template for you rapid react-redux development
+Template for your rapid react-redux development

 requires Node (tested on v12.18.3)